Vualto/vudrm-public-docs/docs/source/integrations/smart_tv/lg.md

 - Use one of our partner players with existing integration (Bitmovin, JWPlayer, THEOplayer).
 - Use the inbuilt `luna` services with a `video` element.

+## Mandatory stream considerations

+It is not possible to use the `mpd.inline_drm` setting in the playout profiles for LG TV streams, this will result in playback issues.

 ## Recommendations

 Below are a list of choices we recommend based on our experience using the LG WebOS platform.